hroptatyr/clitoris/README.md

     [OUTPUT2]
     $

-and the whole file is considered passed when every single command line returns successfully.
+and the whole test file is considered passing when every single command line returns successfully.

 While therefore technically it's possible to stuff several regressions into one file, the idea was rather to allow for preparation and clean-up